EthanDP/ceam-carving/README.md

 ## Currently Implemented Features
 * Support for 24 bit bmp images
 * Support for blurring images with variable strength and size (1 to 100)
-* Partial support for sharpening images with variable strength and size (1 to 10)
+* Support for sharpening images with variable strength and size (1 to 100)
+* Support for a super secret image processing function :)

 ## How to use
 ```